Sasan Ultra Mega Power Project

-On its website, Reliance power states that the project will comprise six 660 MW coal-fired supercritical units.
+On its website in 2010, Reliance Power states that the project will comprise six 660 MW coal-fired supercritical units.
 "The Sasan project is scheduled to be on-stream by December 2013, when the first 660 MW unit comes on-line.
 The project is scheduled to be fully commissioned by April 2016.
 The estimated cost of the Sasan project is Rs.
 18,342 crore, which includes the initial capital costs related to the mining of coal," Reliance Power states.

 The company states that a "Power Purchase Agreement has been executed with 14 Procurers comprising 7 States and their off take would be as follows; Madhya Pradesh (Lead Procurer) will be entitled for 37.50% share, followed by Punjab(15%), Uttar Pradesh(12.5%), Delhi(11.25%), Haryana(11.25%), Rajasthan(10%) and Uttarakand (2.5%)."